The Importance of Weekend Projects for a Software Developer

 Challenge completed! 😎

 If you were wondering what was my idea, it was to make a bet predictions app.
-Would appreciate if you can check it out and leave your comments below (note that it was done in just 2 days).
+Would appreciate if you can check it out and leave your comments below.

 It's nice to sometimes contribute to forums like StackOverflow or Reddit.
 By helping others, you are also strengthening your skills, because your solutions are getting verified by hundreds of programmers around the world.